Brian Beckcom & VB Attorneys Obtain Large Settlement for Maritime Electrician

 In Curt’s case, just like in the thousands we’ve seen defending offshore workers, his employer’s negligence was actively putting workers in harm’s way.
 There was a complete and total lack of integrity or care for the safety of their employees.
 The more we investigated the more evidence we found of his company prioritizing profits over safety.
 Frankly, Curt is lucky he called us when he did because offshore companies are notorious for destroying evidence after offshore injuries.

 Brian Beckcom, a Houston personal injury lawyer for two decades, is a leading authority in maritime law.
 Brian filed a Jones Act lawsuit against Curt’s employer.
 He and our team at VB Attorneys was able to negotiate a winning settlement on behalf of our client, Curt.
-Our law firm was able to help Curt win the financial compensation that he deserved so he could secure a financial future for his family.
+Our law firm was able to help Curt win the compensation he deserved so he could secure his family's financial future.